-A micro business can expect to pay as little as £3 per user per month for an entry-level, cloud-based CRM system.
-However, businesses with around 10 employees should expect to pay around £50 per user per month for a cloud-based system.
+A micro-business can expect to pay as little as £3 per user per month for an entry-level, cloud-based CRM system.
+However, businesses with around 10 employees should expect to pay around £50 per user per month for a suitable cloud-based system.

 Alternatively, businesses can buy and set up a CRM system on their computer network.
 Initially this is likely to cost considerably more as it will include IT support and one-off fees such as software licences.
-It might be advisable to check out your existing IT support contract to see what it covers.
-Cheaper options might include accountancy firm Sage's entry-level 'ACT' CRM software for around £150 - it is basic but useful, and you would have to set it up yourself.
+It is worth checking out your existing IT support contract to see what it covers.
+Cheaper options might include accountancy firm Sage's entry-level ACT CRM software for around £165 which is easy to set up yourself.